virustotalop/virustotalop.github.io/blog/page/first-post.md

 # Hello World

 :rocket: We have lift off!
 This is the first blog post on my newly redesigned website!
 I figured what better way to kick off the blog posts besides detailing how the website was built!
-This website was built primarily using [jquery](https://jquery.com/) for reactive programming and blog posts are generated using [showdown](https://github.com/showdownjs/showdown).
+This website was built primarily using [jquery](https://jquery.com/) for dynamic loading and blog posts are generated using [showdown](https://github.com/showdownjs/showdown).

 ## Design Philosophy